ReactiveRaven/jqBootstrapValidation/CONTRIBUTING.md

 ## Important notes
 Please don't edit files in the `dist` subdirectory as they are generated via grunt.
 You'll find source code in the `src` subdirectory!

-### Code style
-Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**

-### PhantomJS
-While grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
-Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.

-See the [Why does grunt complain that PhantomJS isn't installed?](https://github.com/gruntjs/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed) guide in the [Grunt FAQ](https://github.com/gruntjs/grunt/blob/master/docs/faq.md) for help with installing or troubleshooting PhantomJS.

 ## Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.